treezy254/py-plantuml/README.md

 A python app for generating UML diagrams using plantuml syntax

-I am planning on making this a library.
+I am planning on making this into a library.
 Any contributions are welcome.